 Entry requirements: No specific subject requirements, just an interest in the world.

-As an interdisciplinary subject it allows flexibility within the IB programme and prepares pupils for any degree with ecological content and supports a degree leading to a Biological Science or for those who study Geography.
+As an interdisciplinary subject, it offers flexibility within the IB programme and prepares pupils for degrees with an ecological focus, including those in Biological Sciences or Geography.

 The course covers the following areas:

-- Water – water systems, access, use and security, aquatic food production, water pollution
+- Water – systems, access, security, aquatic food production systems and water pollution.

-- Atmosphere and Climate – Atmosphere structure, Climate change – cause, impact, mitigation, adaptation and Stratospheric ozone
+- Atmosphere and climate change – the atmosphere, climate change – cause, impact, mitigation, stratospheric ozone.

 Assessment: